 We start with a free consultation where we discuss the health status and financial resources of the individual applying, or will someday apply, for Medicaid.
 Then, we create an individualized plan and explain the 60-month look-back period.
 Lastly, we help clients structure their financial resources and prepare documentation to best navigate Medicaid.

 The purpose of this trust is for funeral and burial costs.
 The money set aside is no longer considered to belong to the Trustmaker.
 Meaning, it can be used to help one qualify for Medicaid.

 Special Needs Trusts

 These trusts are established to help a family member or individual who is mentally or physically disabled.
-Special needs trusts are frequently used for disabled children or persons over age 65.
+Special needs trusts are frequently used for disabled children.
 They are designed to supplement, not supersede, public benefits.
 Therefore, the trust will not be considered a countable asset for Medicaid or eligibility purposes.